Indiana University South Bend Archives

 Creator: Civil Rights Heritage Center

-Title: Hering House Collection of the Civil Rights Heritage Center
+Title: Hering House records of the Civil Rights Heritage Center

 Extent: Two (2) full-width letter-sized document cases totaling 0.8 cubic feet.